TheCodeForge/40k/docs/index.md

 A collection of Warhammer 40k 10th edition faction index cards.
 Rehosted here since GW is being silly and removing indexes as codexes are released.

-Last updated 30 Jan 2024
+Last updated 29 May 2024

 [Errata](/index/index_errata.pdf)